Monitor and keyboard controllers

 Many thanks to Dave Curran for providing me with the two-wire code for the display processor.

-Commented source code and HEX files for the ATmega88 and ATmega328 (or previous version for ATmega32) processors are HERE.
+Commented source code and HEX files for the serial/keyboard processor and display processor (or previous version for ATmega32) processors are HERE.

 There is an I2C issue if data stream not left open - so, if using I2C, don't close the stream otherwise some data may be lost.

-A crystal (XT) clock (must be rail to rail for the ATmega328)
+A crystal (XT) clock (must be rail to rail for the display controller)

 No watchdog timer